Ununp3ntium115/Velociraptor_Setup_Scripts/README.md

 **Made with ❤️ by the Velociraptor Community**

-*Last Updated: January 2025 | Version: 5.0.1-alpha | Phase: 5 - Cloud-Native & Scalability*
+*Last Updated: July 2025 | Version: 5.0.1-alpha | Phase: 5 - Cloud-Native & Scalability*